We haven’t been here before!

 Become more aware of what fear feels like physiologically.
 You may feel ‘pumped’ each day, sometimes exhausted, sometimes tearful.

 Deborah says: “When I returned from completing my hike back to my ‘normal’ life in the UK, I noticed that I felt a huge sense of loss – it was loss of the ‘buzz’ of adrenalin that living with fear each day on my hike had given me.
 Fear can take energy but also the adrenalin of it can be quite energy giving too.”

 Being aware of how fear is impacting you is a useful step to handling it.
 Recognise when to take a break.

 Step 5: Reflect – there is learning in silence.

 You may sometimes keep busy and overfill your diary as a way of avoiding real, deep connection with pain or fear of the unknown.

 Deborah quotes “I am sometimes fearful of what silence tells me about myself, and so avoid it, leaving no space to reflect or confront my past.
 On the trek, miles of track with nothing but forest silence for days ahead of me was difficult; returning me to places of solitude and isolation that surfaced grief that I had not connected with at home.”

 Avoiding silence is so much more natural these days than donating yourself some.
 It’s the learning to ‘donate’ time that helps.

-If you are wanting support for your teams during this complicated stage of development or heading into a career transition, our online team ‘Away Days’ or personal coaching can enable a positive transition, minimising fear whilst maximising your capabilities.
+If you are wanting support for your teams to cope with ambiguity, our online team performance ‘Away Days’ or personal coaching can enable a positive transition, minimising fear whilst maximising your capabilities.